-Agricultural and Biosystems Engineers will be increasingly important to society as the world population rises and our global ecosystem becomes more fragile.
+Agricultural and Biosystems Engineers will be increasingly important to society as the world becomes more highly populated and our global ecosystem becomes more fragile.
 Wise decisions about appropriate technology and resource use will require a basic understanding of biological systems.
 The Agricultural and Biosystems Engineer is uniquely qualified to apply the knowledge of both biology and engineering to solve important societal problems.

 The Agricultural Systems Management program emphasizes engineering technology and the management of physical and biological systems for agricultural production, handling and processing of agricultural commodities, and maintaining environmental quality.
-Agricultural Systems Management applies biological, physical, mechanical, and business knowledge to support and manage agricultural production systems, product processing systems, and related industries.
+Agricultural Systems Management is the application of biological, physical, mechanical, and business knowledge to support and manage agricultural production systems, product processing systems, and related industries.

 ASM graduates manage people, money, and machines.
-They excel at management, marketing, and customer service by applying agri-production and agri-processing technology, business management, communications and computer skills.
-Positions filled by ASM graduates bridge the gap between engineers and the users of engineered systems.
-The program is designed for students whose interests lie in the application, operation, and management of equipment (power & machinery), natural resources (soil & water), or commodity handling and processing elements of agricultural industry.
-Students majoring in ASM often obtain a minor in business or another discipline.
+They excel at management, marketing, and customer service by applying their knowledge of agri-production and agri-processing technology, business management, communications and computer skills.
+Positions filled by ASM graduates are those that bridge the gap between engineers and the users of engineered systems.
+The program is designed for students whose interests lie in the application, operation, and management of the equipment (power & machinery), natural resources (soil & water), or commodity handling and processing elements of the agricultural industry.
+Students majoring in ASM often also obtain a minor in business or another discipline.

-Thousands of companies and agencies perform a wide range of services in delivering physically-oriented inputs to nearly two million farms and ranches and thousands of processing facilities comprising the agricultural production and processing system.
-These companies and agencies require skilled employees flexible to changing customer needs.
+The assets of physical systems used in the production and processing of agricultural products are estimated to be over $400 billion.
+The value of the manufactured inputs delivered annually to support production and on-farm processing is $22 billion.
+Thousands of companies and agencies perform a wide range of services in delivering these physically-oriented inputs to nearly two million farms and ranches and thousands of processing facilities which comprise the agricultural production and processing system.
+These companies and agencies require employees who can respond to changing customer needs.